ffcg/ffcg-labs/src/gcp/helloIngest/README.md

 # HelloIngest

-A cloud function that recieves a cloud storage event through google pubsub and imports an uploaded CSV file to bigquery.
+A cloud function that recieves a cloud storage event through google pubsub and ingests the uploaded CSV file to bigquery.

 ## Perequisites